george-pov/YTSkedy/docs/api/http/calendar-events.md

   (`/calendar-events/{calendarEventId}/edit`) consumes this endpoint on save, sending the event's scheduled start and text values.

-Production release requirements:
+Current limitations:

-- Broader command validation must return stable client-facing errors.
+- Broader command validation does not return stable structured error bodies.
-- A concurrent edit that loses the ETag race currently surfaces as `500`; it must map to a stable conflict response.
+- A concurrent edit that loses the ETag race surfaces as `500`.

 ## Delete Calendar Event